Rhetos/Rhetos/Readme.md

     > CD Source\Rhetos
     > SetupRhetosServer.bat <WebsiteName> <Port> <SqlServer> <DatabaseName>

-SetupRhetosServer.bat arguments:
+SetupRhetosServer.bat command-line arguments:

-* WebsiteName - name of website in IISExpress config (not directly related to URL of Rhetos web service)
+* *WebsiteName* - name of website in IISExpress config (choose any name, it is not directly related to URL of Rhetos web service)
-* Port - port that Rhetos web service will be listening to if using IIS Express (1234, for example)
+* *Port* - port that Rhetos web service will be listening to if using IIS Express (1234, for example)
-* SqlServer - Rhetos requires database for data store, configuration, etc.
+* *SqlServer* - Microsoft SQL Server instance on which there is/will be database for Rhetos server
-* DatabaseName - name of database that will Rhetos use, script will create database if it doesn't exist.
+* *DatabaseName* - name of database that will Rhetos use, script will create database if it doesn't exist.

 Directory hierarchy
 -------------------